-In this Yoga posture, the body forms the shape of a plough.
+In Halasana (Plough Pose) Yoga asana, the body forms the shape of a plough.
 That is why this posture is called the posture of the plough.
-Practice of this posture provides flexibility to the backbone, makes it active.
+The practice of this posture provides flexibility to the backbone, makes it active.
 Muscles of the neck work properly.
 Therefore, there are no complaints of the neck and the body glows.

-- Pressing the ground with your palms, raise your legs and back and let the feet touch the ground away from you head.
+- Pressing the ground with your palms, raise your legs and back, and let the feet touch the ground away from your head.
 In this position, your legs should be straight and the knees should touch your head.

 - Now take your feet as away from your head as possible.
 Now the pressure point will be near your shoulders.

 - During this posture, you should breathe normally.
 When the toes are about to touch the ground, then you should move your chin towards your neck.

 - This posture should not be ended abruptly.
 Rather, you should slowly touch your back to the ground, then raise your legs at an angle of 90 degrees, then after some time, bring it to the angle of 60 degrees, then to 30 degrees, and ultimately come to the posture of The Corpse.

 Initially, this posture should be practiced only for 5 to 10 seconds.
 However, you should increase your stamina slowly, to increase this time to one minute.
 Once you are in a position to remain in this posture for one minute, then you can go up to 4 to 5 minutes, taking care that the increase in the time is incremental and is not more than one minute per week.